 Pothos Plant Uses and Benefits

-The vibrant, heart-shaped leaves and sprawling tendrils of most pothos varieties makes them a fantastic ornamental addition to any houseplant collection.
+The vibrant, heart-shaped leaves and sprawling tendrils of most pothos varieties make them a fantastic ornamental addition to any houseplant collection.

 As pothos plant vines can be trained to grow around doors and across furniture however you see fit, they work well in practically any space around the home.

 Air Purifying Benefits of Pothos Plants

 Pothos plants do not only serve an aesthetic purpose – but they also carry numerous beneficial properties.
-These incredible plants are known to be effective air purifiers.
+What’s more, these incredible plants are known to be effective air purifiers.

 This could be one of the reasons they have been extremely popular houseplants throughout human history.
 Unlike most plants believed to have air-purifying properties, pothos plants have been the subject of extensive study.
 In fact, the plant’s air purifying benefits were well documented in a study by NASA.

-During this experiment, NASA found that pothos plants significantly reduce the levels of harmful pollutants like toluene, benzene, carbon monoxide, xylene, and formaldehyde from the air.
+During this experiment, NASA found that pothos plants significantly reduce the levels of harmful pollutants like toluene, benzene, carbon monoxide, xylene, and formaldehyde in the air.

 In addition to being proven air purifiers, pothos plants are known to increase humidity in a room.
-This can help to protect you from colds, viruses, and allergens, which cannot move easily in the humid air.
+This can help to protect you from colds, viruses, and allergens, which cannot move quickly in the humid air.
 Pothos plants also have certain beauty benefits, as humid air helps to keep skin hydrated and supple.